esa/thermonets/README.md

 * `notebooks/nrlmsise00_train.ipynb` and `notebooks/jb08_train.ipynb` for how to train thermoNET on empirical models
 * `notebooks/nrlmsise00_analysis.ipynb` and `notebooks/jb08_analysis.ipynb` for how to perform inference, and compare the models w.r.t. their ground truth, with different metrics & cool plots
 * `notebooks/orbit_propagation_with_thermoNET.ipynb` for how they can be integrated within an orbit propagator, written with a Taylor-based integration scheme (this notebooks requires [`heyoka.py`](https://bluescarni.github.io/heyoka.py/))
-* `notebooks/neural_ODEs.ipynb` for an example on how to adjust thermoNETs parameters for matching a downstream task (in that case, for better matching some observed trajectory data) using the NeuralODE approach.
-In that notebook, we use a thermoNET trained on NRLMSISE-00 and ask adjust its weights and biases so that it then matches the trajectory generated using JB-08 empirical model (considered as the target).
+* `notebooks/neural_ODEs.ipynb` for an example of how to adjust thermoNETs parameters for matching a downstream task (in that case, for better matching some observed trajectory data) using the NeuralODE approach.
+In that notebook, we use a thermoNET trained on NRLMSISE-00 and ask to adjust its weights and biases so that it then matches the trajectory generated using JB-08 empirical model (considered as the target).
 The latter could be produced with any observed or simulated ground truth data, with the same setup.

+## Authors
+* Dario Izzo (European Space Agency)
+* Giacomo Acciarini (European Space Agency & Surrey Space Center)
+* Francesco Biscani (European Space Agency)